gatling/gatling/src/sphinx/session/feeder.rst

 This defines a workflow step where **every virtual user** feed on the same Feeder.

-Every time a virtual user reaches this step, it will pop a record out of the Feeder, and the Session will be injected the record content, result in a new Session instance.
+Every time a virtual user reaches this step, it will pop a record out of the Feeder, which will be injected into the user's Session, resulting in a new Session instance.

 If the Feeder can't produce enough records, Gatling will complain about it and your simulation will stop.